 A day trader could find a simar setup that lasts a few minutes to an hour or so.
 They may find a nice small consolidation near a support or resistance level that allows them to use a 4 pips stop loss, yet based on the recent price action they can reasonably expect a 30 pip move over the next few price waves.
 That’s a 7.5R trade.

-Or a day trader could routinely take 1.5:1 or 2:1 reward:risk trades, locking in smaller gains throughout the day, like discussed in the Day Trading Stocks with a Trend Following Strategy or the EURUSD Technical Turnaround Day Trading Strategy.
+Or a day trader could routinely take 1.5:1 or 2:1 reward:risk trades, locking in smaller gains throughout the day, like discussed in the Day Trading Stocks with a Trend Following Strategy.

 Here’s an example on the EURUSD 1 minute chart.

-A swing traders could do something similar, or go for bigger R:R ratios like discussed above.
+A swing trader could do something similar, or go for bigger R:R ratios.

 But How Do You Know?